cx48/BelTree/README.md

 Zola will build and serve from the `public/` folder automatically on every push

 ## Customization Guide will be added soon!

+## Get in Touch

+Have feedback, questions, or just want to say hello?
+Feel free to [open an issue](https://github.com/cx48/BelTree/issues) or reach out directly:

+> Check my GitHub profile for contact links